Approximable triangulated categories: Introduction

 One could also wonder what the closure of $\cup_n\genu Gn{-n,n}$ might be---we will return to this later, it turns out to be a subcategory which, for many $\ct$, has been studied extensively in the classical literature. \ermk

 Now that we have a rough idea what approximability means, the first question we might ask ourselves is ``Is the theory nonempty, are there any examples?''

 \exm{E0.5} It turns out there are plenty of examples.
-If $R$ is any ring then $\D(R)$, the derived category of complexes of $R$--modules, is an example.
-So is the homotopy category of spectra, and so is the category $\ch^0(\Mod R)$, provided $R$ is a dga such that $H^i(R)=0$ for all $i>0$.
+If $R$ is any ring then $\D(R)$, the unbounded derived category of complexes of left $R$--modules, is an example.
+So is the homotopy category of spectra, and so is the category $\D(\Mod R)$, provided $R$ is a dga such that $H^i(R)=0$ for all $i>0$.
+Here $\D(\Mod R)$ stands for the derived category whose objects are all left dg $R$--modules.

 All of these are easy examples.
 It is a nontrivial theorem that, when $X$ is a quasicompact, separated scheme, the category $\Dqc(X)$ is approximable.
 Here $\Dqc(X)$ means the derived category, whose objects are cochain complexes of $\co_X^{}$--modules with quasicoherent cohomology.
 It is also a nontrivial theorem that, under reasonable hypotheses, the recollement of two approximable categories is approximable. \eexm